Charter Communication Logo

 Charter Communication Logo 1993

 The first version of the logo was presented immediately after the company’s creation.
 It was a verbal inscription and an emblem located on the left.
 The brand name was given in two lines.
-Moreover, each of the two words was made using different fonts.
+Moreover, each of the two words was set in a different font.
 Charter is a classic bold sans-serif typeface.
-The capital letters look confident, and the blue color evokes friendly emotions in potential customers.
+The capital letters look confident, and the blue color evokes a friendly vibe among potential customers.
 In turn, the word “Communications” is written in a much smaller font.
 In contrast to the first word, black was used.
 Consequently, potential clients understand that the main focus is on the Charter.

-On the left, the emblem is depicted, made in the form of a blue square, which is turned slightly to the right.
+On the left, the emblem is depicted as a blue square turned slightly to the right.
 A wavy white line is depicted in its central part, which is divided into many small blue horizontal lines.

 1999 – 2010